 Today we have the ability to take our passion and turn it into a thriving business with little more than a computer, an internet connection and two very important qualities: resourcefulness and discipline.

-This month, I am celebrating eight years in business.
+I’ve been in business for well over a decade now.
 I have learned more about life, hopes, intentions, people, commitment, money, freedom (and how I define it), and innovation than I ever could have conceived of.
-What I know for sure is that I didn't know a thing when I started.
-I wonder, if I had known,cwould have had the guts to do it?
+What I know for sure is that I didn’t know a thing when I started.
+I wonder, if I had known, would have had the guts to do it?

 When I am asked what my job is, I say that I’m a nutritionist, author and educator.
 On a day-to-day basis, that is what I do.
 I read, I write and I share.

-But then sometime in the years since 2008, when I began doing those three things as my 'job', a business developed.
+But then sometime in the years since 2008, when I began doing those three things as my ‘job’, a business developed.
 And then the business started working.
-This month, two rather remarkable things happened:
+Then, in 2016, two rather remarkable things happened:

 - I was profiled in Forbes Magazine